L-KID/EE4C06_Networking_Project/code/Function/README.md

-The graph_fig.m file create function to generate figures of degree, eigenvalue and their distribution for different graphs.
+The `graph_fig.m` file creates a function to generate figures of degrees, eigenvalues, and their distribution for different graphs.

-Please use test.m to obtain figures.
+Please use `test.m` to obtain figures.